Maitha-Rashed/Challenge-9-Model-Deployment/README.md

 ## Test Images

-A `test_images` folder is included in the project to provide example images that can be used to test the application.
+A `Sample Images` folder is included in the project to provide example images that can be used to test the application.

 ## Known Issues / Limitations